rbrobots/pmb2_stopping_distance/README.md

 * This data is written to a new line in csv file
 * The process repeats for each scenario

+Please see sample simulations in the 'video' folder

+* short simulation consists of 4 test scenarios - 2 linear: 0.8 m/s and 0.9 m/s and 2 angular: 1.8 m/s and 1.9 m/s.
+* whole simulation consists of 10 linear and 11 angular test scenarios.
+These include linear velocities from 0.1 to 1.0 m/s and angular velocities from 1.0 to 2.0.

+Please see the log folder for the respective CSV output from these test scripts.

 <strong>To execute:</strong>

 * Install PMB2 package from http://wiki.ros.org/Robots/PMB-2/Tutorials/Installation/PMB2Simulation